Obarads/obarads.github.io/docs/public/data/MMPose.md

 - Implementation: [open-mmlab/mmpose](https://github.com/open-mmlab/mmpose)
   - framework: Pytorch
   - License: Apache License 2.0
-- Keywords: CV, RGB Image, Pose Estimation
+- Keywords: CV, RGB Image, Pose Estimation, Library

 ## How to build with docker and run the model in a docker container
 ### 1. Create a docker container